mavenclinic/maven-clinic-thumbor/README.md

 /srv/thumbor/storage
     In the default configuration, this is the image cache.

-/etc/persistent-conf
-    A place to mount in custom configuration.

 Environment variables
 ---------------------

-CONFIG
-   Custom configuration; inserted directly into the Python-syntax configuration file.

 SECURITY_KEY
     Sets the security key and disallows **"unsafe"** urls.
-    This is applied after CONFIG.

 Note